marcbeep/spenny/README.md

 ### Accounts

-- Accounts can be added, deleted and balances updated.
+- Accounts can be added and balances updated.
+- Accounts cannot be deleted.
+Instead they can only be archived to maintain data integrity.
 - Accounts can be either a spending account (e.g. Barclays or Lloyds) or tracking (e.g. Vanguard Index Fund Portfolio).
 - Both spending accounts and tracking accounts contribute to a user's networth.
 - A user can only assign transactions to spending accounts.